Carpenter Ant

 Biology & Lifecycle

-Reproduction Rate: Reproduction is slow initially.
+Genetic studies of Carpenter Ant populations reveal Reproduction is slow initially.
 A new queen raises only a small first generation.
-In a mature colony, a healthy queen can lay many eggs per day, but the overall growth of the colony is much slower than that of invasive tramp ants.
+In a mature colony, a healthy queen can lay many eggs per day, but the overall growth of the colony is much slower than that of invasive tramp ants. that contribute to population dynamics.
+Genetic diversity within Australian populations influences their adaptability to local environmental conditions and pest management resistance development.

 Lifecycle Details